Upper Arm Lift (Brachioplasty) in Houston, TX

 Day of Surgery

 Our practice performs all aesthetic surgery procedures at our Accredited Ambulatory Surgical Facility (AAAASF) under IV sedation & local anesthesia, without the need for general anesthesia (painless during and minimal pain afterwards).
 This provides added safety and faster recovery.
-Most patients are able to go home within an hour from the end of the 4 to 5 hour procedure with minimal discomfort.
+Most patients are able to go home within an hour after the two-to-three-hour procedure with minimal discomfort.

 Results of Your Arm Lift